davidfiacan/portfoliodashboard/README.md

-## Algorithmic trading systems portfolio dashboard - project overview
+# Algorithmic trading systems portfolio dashboard
-text
+Dashboard made using Python, Streamlit and SQLite to provide critical performance metrics for a portfolio of algorithmic trading systems.
+For an in-depth overview of the project, including the dashboard functionality and technologies used, please refer to the project's video overview below

 ## Project's overview
 [![YouTube Video](https://img.youtube.com/vi/HlqRmQXPYE8/0.jpg)](https://youtu.be/HlqRmQXPYE8)